hendersontrent/r-club-intro-bayes/r-club-intro-to-bayes.md

 ========================================================
 class: small-code

-To properly update our beliefs, because we have more than one dimension, we need to standardise our posterior so that the total probability equals one.
+To properly update our beliefs, we need to standardise our posterior so that the total probability equals one.

 <img src="r-club-intro-to-bayes-figure/unnamed-chunk-5-1.png" title="plot of chunk unnamed-chunk-5" alt="plot of chunk unnamed-chunk-5" width="850px" height="450px" />